yoeynsf/EPSM_Tool/README.md

 Assembles with CA65 and LD65.

 ## Usage
-The parameters are styled after Bambootracker's patch editor.
+The parameters are styled after Bambootracker's patch editor.  it is

 ## Main Editor